-Here are some ideas to sprinkle into your home rhythm:1.
-Shout it out
+Here are some ideas to sprinkle into your home rhythm:

 One way to do this is to share feelings each night in a Time-In space, taking turns to answer, “When did I feel happy, sad, calm, and, mad today?
 And what is one thing I feel grateful for today?”

 Each day, everyone writes one thing they feel grateful for and puts it in the Gratitude Jar.
-At the end of the week, sit together as a family and read aloud everyone’s thankful thoughts.3.
-Play a game
+At the end of the week, sit together as a family and read aloud everyone’s thankful thoughts.

 The game is called “What would you feel without it?”